Many young people need support to stay at school, or to find suitable education or training that meets their needs and aspirations.

 We offer a range of courses to enhance learning and living skills aimed at helping young people re-engage with formal education.
 Phoenix House educators are highly skilled and experienced in flexible education delivery and we have achieved significant positive outcomes for the young people undertaking our courses.

-Phoenix House, in partnership with Northern Sydney Institute of TAFE, deliver a program enabling students to complete a Year 10 equivalent qualification in a flexible learning environment.
+Phoenix House, in partnership with Northern Sydney Institute of TAFE, deliver a program enabling students to complete a Year 10 equivalent qualification in a flexible learning environment, a Certificate II in Work Skills and Vocational Pathways.
 The program is aimed at students for whom mainstream schooling has been challenging, where they have not been able to realise their full educational potential.

 The course is delivered in a flexible, self-paced and supportive learning environment that is designed to be able to accommodate the many different learning styles of the students.
 By providing the wrap around support we are ensuring all barriers to education are being addressed.